~ How to Make a Lesson ~

-3) After that, as a class, in groups, or in pairs, practice the role plays you have created
+2) Then, as a class, in groups, or in pairs, perform the role plays you have created.

-5) Finally, perform your role play in front of the class with a partner or several partners
+3) After that, perform your role play in class with a partner/several partners.

-(Challenge yourself by performing the role play with no written cues.
-Enjoy the process)
+4) Finally, challenge yourself by performing the role play with no written cues.

 A) What do you like about your neighborhood?

-A) Who is one of your role models?
+A) Who is one of your mentors or role models?

-A) What donĄ¯t you like about the world today?
+A) What don’t you like about the world today?

 B) You mean current events?